Calinou/datcord_bot/README.md

   and is licensed under CC BY 3.0 Unported; see [LOGO_LICENSE.md](https://github.com/godotengine/godot/blob/master/LOGO_LICENSE.md) for more information.
-- Files in the `gdmeme/` and `rms/` directories are not licensed under the MIT license.
+- Files in the `gdmeme/` directory are not licensed under the MIT license.